-The family of a deceased veteran may qualify for ongoing and burial benefit from Veterans Affairs.
+The family of a deceased veteran may qualify for ongoing and burial benefits from Veterans Affairs.

-The VA’s pension is available to low-income surviving spouse or children of veterans who served during the war.
+The VA’s pension is available to low-income surviving spouses or children of veterans who served during the war.
 VA burial benefit for service-related death is up to $2,000 toward final expenses.
-The VA pays up to $796 for non-service related deaths and $300 for decedents hospitalization at the time of death.
+The VA pays up to $796 for non-service-related deaths and $300 for decedents’ hospitalization at the time of death.

 A small plot or interment allowance may also be available to the family.